My Wife's Next Husband

 That she won’t remember her dream.

-The one I’ll be stuck in like a song on repeat.
+The one I’ll be in like a song on repeat.

-The kind where I can’t figure out what town this is.
+The kind I always have where I can’t figure out what town this is.
 These trees with the sun in the tall branches.
-These new streets.

-Where I'm trying to get back home, but everyone I ask tells me the same thing: Dude, we just wanna talk to you.
+Where I’m trying to get back home, but everyone tells me the same thing: Dude, we just wanna talk to you.

 Bird Report

 May 15.
 First hummingbird.
 Who knows what kind?
-More insect than bird, and I’m done pretending w/them.
+More insect than bird.